herbglitchYT/archeus_videos/0000_vector/Script.md

 ```

 # Write the remove function
 Most of the heavy lifting went into the remove index function.
-We will place The remove function in the c file above the remove index, just to match the header.
+We will place The remove function in the c file above the remove index function, just to match the header.

 the challenge is to see if you can write the remove function. a slight hint for if you have followed along with the code, remember there is a callback in the vector struct